etendosoftware/docs/docs/developer-guide/etendo-copilot/getting-started.md

     | OPENAI_MODE            | `gpt-4`, `gpt-3.5-turbo-16k` , `gpt-3.5-turbo` |`gpt-3.5-turbo` | Among others that have the same number of requests per minute                                        |
     | BUSINESS_TOPIC         | `ERP` , `Human Resorces`, `Finance`, `Other`  | `ERP` | This parameter indicates the category to which the translations will be focused.                     |

-3. Restart Doker image using `./gradlew copilot.stop` and `./gradlew copilot start` tasks
+3. Restart Doker image using `./gradlew copilot.stop` and `./gradlew copilot.start` tasks

 4. The tool will translate the XML files to the language indicated when the XML file to be translated is generated, for example if the first line of the file is: